Wilhelm and Violet Dattner papers

 Also in Violet Dattner collection

-Handwritten notes of the Frankfurt Auschwitz Trial written by Violet Dattner (donor's mother) as well as photographs, documents, and newsaper clippings of and from the trial.
-The collection also includes three maps of concentration camps.
-Other materials concern the Holocaust experiences of Wilhelm and Violet Dattner.
-Some of these materials may be unified into a single collection in the future.
+The collection consists of handwritten notes of the Frankfurt Auschwitz Trial written by Violet Dattner as well as photographs, documents, and newsaper clippings of and from the trial.
+The collection also includes three maps of concentration camps and other materials relating to the Holocaust experiences of Wilhelm and Violet Dattner.

 Map published by E. Kossoy, Munich, showing the locations of death camps in Poland and the Baltics as of the end of WWII.